goabstract/abstract-sdk/docs/abstract-api.md

 ### Retrieve an image file

-`previews.raw(LayerDescriptor): Promise<ArrayBuffer>`
+`previews.raw(LayerDescriptor, { filename?: string, disableWrite?: boolean }): Promise<ArrayBuffer>`

-Load the preview image for a layer at a commit.
-The resulting `ArrayBuffer` can be used with node `fs` API's – for example you can write the image to disk:
+Retrieve a preview image for a layer at a specific commit and save it to disk.
+Files will be saved to the current working directory by default, but a custom `filename` option can be used to customize this location.

 ```js
 const arrayBuffer = await abstract.previews.raw({